 Make Your Plans.

-This season is a little different.
-We require our tickets, lessons, and rentals to be purchased in advance.
+We recommend purchasing lift tickets, snow sports lessons, and rental equipment online in advance.
 Prep for your first day by lining up these three reservations.

-- Book Your Ticket: You will need a lift ticket first to book a lesson, plus the earlier you buy the more you can save!
+- Book Your Ticket: You will need a lift ticket first to book a lesson, AND the earlier you buy the more you can save!
 Get your ticket here.

-- Book Your Lesson: For the 2020-2021 season, we are teaching beginner skier and riders in private lessons.
-You will need to make this reservation at least 72 hours in advance of your first day.
-You can add up to 4 beginner friends to your lesson to save and have fun learning together.
+- Book Your Lesson: You will need to make this reservation at least 72 hours in advance of your snow day.
+You can add up to 4 beginner friends to your private lesson to save and have fun learning together.
 Try to make sure the group is all skiing or all snowboarding to maximize the experience.
 Request your lesson reservation here.

 EXPERT TIP: We highly recommend taking a lesson!
 Not only are they super cool folks but they have years of certified experience and proven teaching techniques that will make your first time safer, easier, and more fun!